 In ancient Anglo-Saxon England, the ancestors of the Alterslay surname lived in a region or small valley with alder trees.
 The surname Alterslay may also indicate one who came from Aldersey, an ancient village or hamlet that once existed in England.

 The surname Alterslay was first found in Cheshire, at Aldersey, a civil parish, now in the unitary authority of Cheshire West and Chester.
 They are a family of great antiquity in that county, and held estates at Aldersey and Spurstow from about the 11th century.
 They also held estates at Bunbury and Peel Hall in the parish of Tarvin.

-Important Dates for the Alterslay family
+Early History of the Alterslay family

 This web page shows only a small excerpt of our Alterslay research.
 Another 93 words (7 lines of text) covering the years 1327, 1899, 1581, 1586 and 1846 are included under the topic Early Alterslay History in all our PDF Extended History products and printed products wherever possible.

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Alterslay are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Alterslay include: Aldersey, Eldersey, Aldersea, Eldersy and others.

 Early Notables of the Alterslay family (pre 1700)